Online PD Measurements in Underground Power Cable

 Electrical Representation of Power Cable Insulation in Presence of Defect

 Due to decreased dielectric strength, when induced voltage on cavity surpasses its dielectric strength, it collapses resulting release of different forms of energies.
 This release of energy is equivalent to Partial Discharge phenomenon.
 One of the energies is release of High Frequency Pulses which travel along the length of power cables on both conductor and metallic sheath.
 Both fields on conductor and metallic sheath are equal in magnitude and opposite in polarity.
-The High Frequency pulses can be detected by using High Frequency Current Transformers that can be clamped around cable metallic sheath, mostly at the ends/terminations of power cables.
+Experts detect high-frequency pulses by clamping High-Frequency Current Transformers (HFCTs) around the cable’s metallic sheath, usually at the ends or terminations of power cables.

 partial discharge phenomenon